 Errors and Exceptions

 Error conditions can occur when attempting to write files.
-The list below of potential error conditions is informative, with links to normative descriptions of error codes:
+The list below of potential error conditions is informative, with links to normative descriptions of errors:

-The directory containing the file being written may not exist at the time one of the asynchronous write methods or synchronous write methods is called.
+The directory containing the file being written may not exist at the time an asynchronous or synchronous write method is called.
 This may be due to it having been moved or deleted after a reference to it was acquired (e.g. concurrent modification with another application).

 The file being written may have been removed.
 If the file is not there, writing to an offset other than zero is not permitted.